-Summary of Corrective Action Previously Reported: Murray County will continue to analyze the cost vs. benefits of publishing an itemized list of County Board-approved payments over \$2,000 as required by Minn.
-Stat. § 375.12 and make the most fiscally responsible decision that still keeps the public adequately informed.
+Summary of Corrective Action Previously Reported: Murray County will continue to review a complete audit listing of claims paid at each Commissioner Meeting and approve totals paid by fund.
+The listing will be part of the Commissioner board packets that are emailed to the large circulation list (board members, employees, media partners and members of the public who have requested to receive all board meeting materials).
+The Board will analyze the cost vs. benefits of publishing an itemized list of County Board approved payments over \$2,000 as required by Minn.
+Stat. § 375.12 and make the most fiscally responsible decision that keeps the public adequately informed.